-1.5 Continuity of Operations
+1.4 Continuity of Operations

-As at 30 June 2023, the Hospital had a working capital deficiency of \$144.623 million (\$122.097 million deficiency).
+As at 30 June 2024, the Hospital had a working capital deficiency of \$151.585 million (\$144.623 million deficiency).
 The SA Government is committed and has consistently demonstrated a commitment to the ongoing funding of the Hospital to enable it to perform its functions.
-This ongoing commitment is ultimately outlined in the annually produced and published State Budget Papers which presents the SA Government's current and estimated future economic performance, including forward estimates of revenue, expenses and performance by Agency.

-1.6 Equity
+1.5 Equity